Caltech-AMBER/ambersim/README.md

 For developers installing `mujoco` from source:
 ```
-# no path to mujoco specified
+# no path to the mujoco repo specified
 ./install.sh -s -d

 # specifying a path to the mujoco repo